ProvableHQ/leo/documentation/cli/plugins.md

 cargo binstall leo-fmt leo-lsp
 ```

 Pre-built binaries are also available from [Leo releases](https://github.com/ProvableHQ/leo/releases).
-Each plugin crate is released independently under its own git tag (e.g. `leo-fmt-v4.1.0`), so a plugin's version may differ from `leo-lang`.
+Each plugin crate is released independently under its own git tag (for example `leo-fmt-v4.1.0`), so a plugin's version may differ from `leo-lang`.

 For details on release artifacts, target platforms, and packaging guidelines, see the [Binary Distribution Reference](../guides/binary_distribution.md).